Skip to content

 docker compose up -d

-Log in with your admin key and create a new site key.
-Take note of both the site key and secret key.
+Open http://localhost:3000 (or your server's IP/domain on port 3000) to access the dashboard.
+Log in with your admin key, create a site key, and note down both the site key and its secret key, you'll need both.

-You'll also need to make the server publicly accessible from the internet, as the widget needs to be able to reach it.
-If you're using a reverse proxy, make sure to check the options guide to configure rate-limiting properly.
+Your Cap Standalone instance must be publicly reachable from the internet so the widget can communicate with it.
+If you're using a reverse proxy, review the options guide to configure rate-limiting correctly.

 Usage